 Social justice sphere: Intellectual Ability and Community

 Mission: Habitat for Humanity brings people together to build homes, communities, and hope.

-Social justice topic: Affordable housing and border issues
+Social justice sphere: Affordable housing and border issues

-For the fourth consecutive year, GVP will travel to the border town of Laredo, Texas, to partner with Habitat for Humanity of Laredo-Webb County.
+For the fifth consecutive year, GVP will travel to the border town of Laredo, Texas, to partner with Habitat for Humanity of Laredo-Webb County.
 Over the break, participants will work side-by-side with community members to build affordable housing for low-income families.
 For weeks leading up to departure, the team will deeply explore the root causes of housing inequality in the context of the community, history, and future of the US/Mexico border.
 Once in Texas, the team will continue to build on their cultural and social justice education through direct service work and meaningful conversations with the people of Laredo.
-Sorry, this alternative break is already full!

-The majority of our spring alternative breaks cost $200, with the exception of Global Village Project, which includes the costs $600.
+Our driving breaks cost $200, and our flying domestic breaks which cost $700 per participant.
 We are proud to be able to offer financial aid for all our trips.
 Please consult our financial aid page for more information about our policies.
-The financial aid application will be due at the same time as the lottery- Sunday, January 29th at 10am.